Digital Documentation Notes - Class 10 IT 402 NOTES

 When you add a graphic to a text document, you need to choose how to position it with respect to the text and other graphics.

-3. Anchoring refers to the reference point for the graphics.
-This point could be the page or frame where the object is a paragraph or even a character.
+Anchoring refers to the reference point for the graphics.
+This point could be the page, or frame where the object is, a paragraph, or even a character.
 An image always has an anchor point.

 The settings can be accessed in a number of ways, depending on the nature of the graphics:

-• For images, from the Type and Wrapping pages of the Picture dialog Note that you cannot control the arrangement using the dialog box.
-To open the Picture dialog box, Digital Documentation Notes click on the image to select it and then choose Format > Picture or right-click on the graphic and choose Picture on the pop-up menu.
+- For images, from the Type and Wrapping pages of the Picture dialog Note that you cannot control the arrangement using the dialog box.
+To open the Picture dialog box, click on the image to select it and then choose Format > Picture or right-click on the graphic and choose Picture on the pop-up menu.

 SESSION 3: CREATE AND USE TEMPLATE

 A template is a model that you use to create other documents.
-For Example, If your school makes your school worksheets that have the same layout in all with its logo and address.
-How hard it would be to clone it again and again in the file with the same changes.
-So here you can use a Template that will give the logo and basic information to all the files.
+For Example, If your school makes your school worksheets which have same layout in all with its logo and address.
+How hard it would be to clone it again and again in the file with same changes.
+So here you can use Template which will give the logo and basic information to all the files.

 Templates can contain: